Keeping Hermit or Crazy Crabs® as Pets

 Hermit crabs are not aggressive and can be handled on an outstretched palm easily but it’s wise to avoid the large grasping claw which is used for defense and for holding and climbing.
-Like most creatures they respond to gentle care and learn to trust their keeper so they should be handled gently every day.
+Like most creatures, they respond to gentle care and learn to trust their keeper so they should be handled gently every day.
 It is known that some crabs have lived for up to 15 years as pets if they are well cared for.

 This isn’t a case of “hermit by name, hermit by nature”.
-These crabs actually thrive on the company of other crabs and are more active when they have some mates to hang out with.
+These crabs actually thrive in the company of other crabs and are more active when they have some mates to hang out with.

 An aquarium with a glass top creates the humid environment that hermit crabs need and a 35cm tank will house three crabs.
 It’s important not to overcrowd them as this may cause them to fight with each other.

-Small plastic tanks with handles are available but these are suitable only for carrying hermit crabs to school or friends houses.
+Small plastic tanks with handles are available but these are suitable only for carrying hermit crabs to school or friends’ houses.

 The tank needs to be thoroughly cleaned every month or so.
-The gravel or sand as well as the toys should be changed or washed in salt water and allowed to dry in the sun and the inside of the tank can be wiped down with vinegar.
+The gravel or sand, as well as the toys, should be changed or washed in salt water and allowed to dry in the sun and the inside of the tank can be wiped down with vinegar.
 Any wood ornaments can be microwaved for about two minutes but put a cup of water in at the same time for moisture.
-It is also a good idea to bathe the hermit crabs every week in luke warm water with one or two drops of Stress Coat as this helps to kill any bacteria that might be hiding in the shells.
-Remember though that these are land crabs and shouldn’t be lowered in to water for more than a few seconds as they will drown.
+It is also a good idea to bathe the hermit crabs every week in lukewarm water with one or two drops of Stress Coat as this helps to kill any bacteria that might be hiding in the shells.
+Remember though that these are land crabs and shouldn’t be lowered into water for more than a few seconds as they will drown.

 Hermit crabs are nocturnal and will often sleep for most of the day but at night when they are most active, they can be heard ‘talking’ to each other and scurrying around their tank.